-We will prepare/review and implement Management Plans for all Cambridge City Council owned Local Nature Reserves, County Wildlife Sites and City Wildlife Sites.
+We will prepare, review and implement Management Plans for all Cambridge City Council owned Local Nature Reserves, County Wildlife Sites and City Wildlife Sites.
 Opportunities for biodiversity net gain are set out in the Cambridge City Council Biodiversity Audit and the Greater Cambridge Chalk Stream Project.
-We will ensure that resources are allocated to help achieve these goals.
+We will ensure that internal and external; resources are allocated and secured to help achieve these goals.